 Arising from the Fire Incident on 30 August 2017 that led to loss of financial records as described in Note 2(a) to the financial statements, certain adjustments were made to the financial books and records.
-These adjustments were related to account balances and transactions where there is no information available and hence have been charged to the profit or loss under "Unaccountable expenses" for the financial year ended 30 June 2017.
+These adjustments were related to account balances and transactions where there is no information available and hence have been charged to the profit or loss under "Unaccountable expenses" for the financial years ended 30 June 2017 and 30 June 2018.